richardpeng/sql-layer-adapter-activerecord/README.md

 ## License

+The MIT License (MIT)

 Copyright (c) 2012-13 FoundationDB, LLC

-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+It is free software and may be redistributed under the terms specified in the LICENSE file.